AdilVirani/LaTeX-Guide/Syntax.md

 %These 2 lines of code tell LaTeX that everything that goes in between these tags is what you want displayed as your actual document
 ```

-**In LaTeX you write your document in the same manner that you would in Word, except you have to use commands.** These commands are written in between the '\begin{document}' and '\end{document}'.
+**In LaTeX you write your document in the same manner that you would in Word, except you have to use commands.** These commands are written in between the `\begin{document}` and `\end{document}`.
 Now let's make a header!
 Let's start by inserting the following code (Note: Be sure to read the comments they are very useful to know what each line does):

 ```TeX
 \centerline{ {\LARGE \bf Sample Student}} %Put the text in the center and make it large and bold